basilcea/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Router, Middleware

 - [ ] Describe Middleware?

+A function or parts of a code that serves that intercepts the information  goint t the server and based on the required response countinues or terminates the actions.
+They are executed in express in the order they are inputted

 - [ ] Describe a Resource?

 - [ ] What can the API return to help clients know if a request was successful?

+Status Codes

 - [ ] How can we partition our application into sub-applications?
+ Using routes

 ## Project Setup